-Options provided us with its files for Mr C and Douglas Baillie Ltd. It also told us its records indicate Mr C did not have any involvement with CL&P at any time.
-Options maintained that Mr C's complaint is time-barred.
-In considering this case I've also taken into account relevant submissions made to our service by Options in other, similar complaints involving the same parties.
+Options made no additional submissions in relation to this complaint.
+It maintained that Mr L's complaint is time-barred.
+So, in considering this case I've taken into account relevant submissions made to our service by Options in other, similar complaints involving the same parties.